pulse2percept/pulse2percept/doc/install.rst

 | p2p 0.4              |     |     |     |     |     | Yes | Yes | Yes |
 +----------------------+-----+-----+-----+-----+-----+-----+-----+-----+

+Following recent trends in the NumPy and SciPy community, we do not provide wheels for 32-bit platforms (this includes all Unix platforms and Windows starting with Python 3.10).
+On these platforms, you will need to build pulse2percept from source.

 On some platforms (e.g., macOS), you might also have to install pip yourself.
 You can check if pip is installed on your system by typing ``pip --version`` in a terminal or command prompt.